disgustinghuman/huntercoin/betterQt_readme.txt

 Advanced mode: Auction Bot
 --------------------------

-  The purpose is to make buying in the Gem:Huntercoin in-game auction easier and safer and to provide a "hidden bid".
+  The purpose is to make buying in the Gem:Huntercoin in-game auction easier and safer.

   Config options (in names.txt)

-    config:auctionbot_hunter_name #Alice     name of the hunter "on duty" (players can't trade in Huntercoin, only hunters) default ""
+    config:auctionbot_hunter_name #Alice     Name of the hunter "on duty". (players can't trade in Huntercoin, only hunters) This name must also be in the list of hunter names in names.txt.
+                                             The Auction Bot will do 1 trade when this hunter becomes spectator. default ""

                                              IMPORTANT NOTE: comment out the name (i.e. #Alice instead of Alice) if not in use